Introduction

 Symptoms of SPD vary depending on the person and the specific type of sensory processing issue they experience.
 Common signs include:

-• Seeking intense sensory input, such as spinning, jumping, or loud noises.
+– Seeking intense sensory input or stimulating games that may involve spinning, jumping, or loud noises.

 Impact on Daily Life

-For individuals with SPD, these sensory challenges can significantly affect daily activities, including self-care, academic performance, social interactions, and overall well-being.
+For individuals with SPD, these sensory issues can significantly affect daily activities, including self-care, academic performance, social interactions, and overall well-being.

 Children with SPD may struggle in school settings due to difficulties processing sensory information in a typical classroom environment.